First Aid Training For Seafarers

 Aimed at anyone who enjoys boating, works in the maritime industry and is passionate about saving lives at sea, this STCW compliant, internationally recognised medical training is a must for recreational boaters (power and sail), commercial or racing crew and offshore sailors.
 Skills learned will equip you with the practical ability to respond to medical emergencies aboard.
 Learn from qualified medical trainers who have at-sea and medical emergency experience and who know first-hand the unique challenges faced at sea.

 Flexible course options

 There are several ways to complete this training.
-Choose from a two day STCW qualifying maritime medic first aid course ideal for recreational boaters, new deck hands racing cruisers or off shore sailors to a week-long course for a designated on board medical officer the flexible course format means you can complete the training according to crew certification requirements or to personal needs.
+Choose from a one day course or two day STCW qualifying maritime medic first aid course ideal for recreational boaters, new deck hands racing cruisers or off shore sailors to a week-long course for a designated on board medical officer the flexible course format means you can complete the training according to crew certification requirements or to personal needs.

 STCW 10 Maritime Training

 STCW is the acronym for "The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers" (or STCW), which sets qualification standards for masters, officers and watch personnel on seagoing vessels.
 These standards establish basic requirements on training, certification at an international level.
 The training requires seafarers to be provided first aid, survival and emergency training to ensure they are aware of the hazards and risks on vessels and can respond appropriately in an emergency.